 Given the speed and magnitude of the hiking cycles in the developed world, we expect to see a pretty solid slowdown and most likely a recession over the next 6-12 months.

-China has its own challenges and there is negative price action in Asia linked to the extension of zero-COVID policies, coupled with the consolidation of power by President Xi.
+China has its own challenges and there is negative price action in Asia linked to COVID policies, coupled with the consolidation of power by President Xi.
 However, after the tightening in 2021, policy loosened this year to stabilise the economy.
 The government has embarked on a new credit cycle, it is taking steps to stabilise the real estate market and has gone quiet on regulation as it seeks to rebuild confidence in the economy.
 We think China will see economic recovery in 2023.

 When we think about the bigger implications for asset markets, 2022 was all about lower equities; higher bond yields and the US dollar’s notable strength.
 In 2023, we think we’ll see bond yields begin to peak on emerging economic weakness.
 We believe we are already seeing this in some peripheral economies within the developed world.
 We’ll likely see equity markets bottom out, as it becomes obvious that the slowdown has taken place.
 We think the US dollar will probably peak next year, when the US Federal Reserve (Fed) signals that inflation is heading towards its goal.